Animated Video Types

 Photo animation uses animation techniques to add motion to still pictures.
 For example, we can take an image of a logo and animate it so that the logo appears to move.
 This type of video is used when you want to add a sense of motion and depth to still photos that may otherwise lack a sense of distinctiveness

 Stop motion animation uses a time-intensive process of physically manipulating objects to create a sense of motion.
 Each time the object is moved, it is photographed.
 The object can be moved and shot this way hundreds or even thousands of times.
 We then combine and edit these photos to create a sense of continuous animated motion.

 Motion graphics animation techniques to add motion to static graphics.
 These graphics can be words, shapes, or any other simple graphics.
 The concept focuses on animating graphics in a way that creates an engaging and interactive viewing experience.
 An example of motion graphics is the opening and closing credits that most videos have.

 Whiteboard Video Animation

 Whiteboard videos are an intuitive animation style that uses hand drawn illustrations which are animated on a white board.
-This versatile animated video style is very popular with non-profits and small business looking for a cheaper way to make animated videos.
-Creamy Animation is one of the top whiteboard animation makers in the industry, and our portfolio speaks for itself.
+This versatile style is very popular with non-profits and small business looking for a cheaper way to make animated videos.
+Creamy Animation is one of the top animation makers in the industry, and our portfolio speaks for itself.